Bilalh/bilalh.github.io/content/posts/alfred-extensions.md

 ## Toggle Extension

-A file action which toggles the visibility of  file extensions for the selected files'
+A file action which toggles the visibility of file extensions for the selected files

 ## Shellmarks

-Allow the use of  [Shellmarks](http://bilalh.github.com/2012/01/14/enchanted-bashmarks-terminal-directory-bookmarks/),  a shell script that allows you to save and jump to commonly used directories from Alfred
+Allow the use of [Shellmarks]({{< ref "shellmarks-terminal-directory-bookmarks.md" >}}),  a shell script that allows you to save and jump to commonly used directories from Alfred.